AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/create-dw-views.md

 ## Example: Facebook and Google AdWords data

-Let's take a look a closer look at one of the examples mentioned earlier in this article: consolidating Facebook and AdWords spend data into a new consolidated ads table.
+Let us take a look a closer look at one of the examples mentioned earlier in this article: consolidating Facebook and AdWords spend data into a new consolidated ads table.
 Most commonly this involves the consolidation of two tables, with sample data sets below:

 **Ad source: Google AdWords**